Effective Performance Appraisal Methods for HR Professionals

 Ongoing Employee Performance Management

 Employees work to ensure that they meet the organization’s expectations and goals.
-This performance management is ongoing, meaning it is done throughout the year rather than during formal performance reviews.
+This performance management is ongoing, which is done throughout the year rather than during formal performance reviews.
 Some key elements of ongoing employee performance management include:

 Frequently Asked Questions